 A: Lake Broadwater Road, Dalby

-Switch the crowds of the coast for the quiet countryside with a waterfront view you won’t come across back home.
+Switch the crowds of the coast for the quiet countryside with a waterfront view you won’t find just anywhere.

 Pitch your tent or drop your caravan legs at Lake Broadwater Conservation Park, a half hour drive west of Dalby.